tusharkalal20/Personal-Finance-Analysis/README.md

    - The average monthly expenses amount to INR 16,000.

 **iii.
 Savings & Investments:**
-   - Over the course of five years, a total of 70,000 INR was set aside for savings and investments, constituting a mere 8% of the total income.
+   - Over the course of five years, a total of 70,000 INR was set aside for savings and investments, implying **a mere 8% of the total income was saved/invested**.
 This figure is notably low and requires a substantial increase.
 Contributing factors to the modest savings and investments could be attributed to two main reasons:
       - Failure to allocate sufficient funds to investments.
       - Insufficient available funds for saving and investing.

-Our analysis suggests that the lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).
-To identify potential areas for savings, a comparison between essential and discretionary spending was carried out.
-It is evident that 49% of the expenses are deemed necessary and unavoidable.
-However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.
+   - Our analysis suggests that the **lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).**
+      - To identify potential areas for savings, a comparison between essential and discretionary spending was carried out and it was found that **49% of the expenses are deemed necessary and unavoidable**.
+      - However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.

 ## Conclusion
 In summary, the project effectively demonstrates the thorough process of analyzing financial statements and covers key aspects such as income, expenditure, and investments.
 Utilizing the right tools for data loading and cleaning, reporting wireframing, data visualization, this exericse not only highlights income trends, expenditure patterns, and savings behaviors but also addresses data quality issues before conducting the analysis.
 The resulting Tableau dashboard provides a visually informative representation of the financial data, offering valuable insights into my financial journey and highlighting potential areas for improvement in savings and investments.